Planning-Inspectorate/applications-prototype/app/views/_components/pins-contents-sidebar/README.md

 ## Guidance and Examples

-This is a custom component for the Planning Inspectorate
+This is a custom component for the planning inspectorate

 ## Component options